 The BEST Vegetarian Breakfast Sandwich

-- two slices of multigrain bread toasted
+- 2 slices multigrain bread toasted

 - 1 tablespoon mayonnaise

 - 1/2 tablespoon butter olive oil can also be used

 - 1/2 cup avocado (about 1/2 of a small avocado)